 Others don’t require licensing, per se, but they do require state registration, specific financial compliance, agent bonding, regulatory fees, letters of credit, and certain other security measures to protect consumers.

-For instance, California law requires anyone selling travel in their state [whether you’re located there or not] to meet their specific travel-seller registration requirements.
+For instance, California law requires anyone selling travel in their state [whether located there or not] to meet specific California travel-seller registration requirements.

-So, what do you need to be a travel agent?
+So, what do you actually need in order to become a travel agent?